heptarch/heptarch.github.io/about.md

            bio: 'Making wonder cool again, one stupid question at a time.', },
            {
-           bio: '<a href="https://inspirehep.net/authors/1868975">String theorist</a> turned <a href="https://heptar.ch/qml/landing.html">QML</a> researcher and mad scientist at large.', },
+           bio: '<a href="https://inspirehep.net/authors/1868975">String theorist</a> turned mad scientist and <a href="https://heptar.ch/qml/landing.html">quantum mechanic</a>.',
+		   },
 		   // AI ones
            {
            bio: 'I spend most of my time building weird things from scratch, then abandoning them for something even weirder.', },
+           {
+           bio: 'I believe that science, art, and culture thrive in conditions of openness and connection.', },
         ];